chiheb-neffati/Document-Scanner-Translator/README.md

 ### Step 2 : Cloning :
 To open this project locally on Android Studio you need to run this command in your Command Line Tool : `git clone https://github.com/chiheb420/Document-Scanner-Translator [Folder_Name]`
 ### Step 3 : Opening the project in Android studio :
 Open Android Studio.
-Go to File -> New -> Import Project.
-Then choose the folder you cloned the project to, then click Next->Finish.
-It will build the Gradle automatically and'll be ready for you to use.
+Go to `File -> New -> Import Project`, Then choose the folder you cloned the project to, then click `Next->Finish`.
+It will build the Gradle automatically and it'll be ready for you to use.
 ## Any suggestions ?
 This project is by no means perfect !, it was an oppurtunity for me to get my feet wet in this field and i am still learning and for that if you encounter any issues or if you have any suggestions or advices pls feel free to let me know !
 (email : chihebneffati@ieee.org)